PierreQuevreux/model_synthesis_metacommunity/README.md

 # model_synthesis_metacommunity

 R files include the code of simulations and figures.
+R and package versions are detailed in each .R file.

 model_figures_density_dependent : R code of the metacommunity model with density-dependent dispersal